HTTP headers of the response.

 Note that you cannot call this method multiple times on the same response instance, as the response body can only be consumed once.
 Subsequent calls will result in an error.

-Returns the response body as a Uint8Array
+Returns the response body as a Uint8Array.

-This method is asynchronous and returns a promise that resolves to a Uint8Array
+This method is asynchronous and returns a promise that resolves to a Uint8Array containing the response body data.

 const response = await impit.fetch('https://example.com');